arunauluk/Cybersecurity-portfolio/yummy-recipes/README.md

 ## Files in This Repository

-- `incident-report.docx` — Full three-section incident report: protocol identification, incident documentation, and remediation recommendation.
+- `security incident report template.docx` — Full three-section incident report: protocol identification, incident documentation, and remediation recommendation.
-- `evidence/tcpdump-log.docx` — Raw packet capture used as evidence for protocol identification in Section 1 of the report.
+- `tcpdump traffic log.docx` — Raw packet capture used as evidence for protocol identification in Section 1 of the report.

 ## Tools & Concepts Used